 Enrollment

-Individuals can obtain coverage for prescription medication by enrolling in a standalone PDP that runs alongside original Medicare or through a Medicare Advantage plan that includes prescription drug coverage.
+Individuals can obtain coverage for prescription medication by enrolling in a stand-alone PDP that works alongside Original Medicare or through a Medicare Advantage plan (Part C) that includes prescription drug coverage.

-A person can find and compare plans in their area using Medicare’s Plan Finder tool.
-Different insurers cover different drug options, so it may be useful for individuals to check that the policy covers the specific drug they need.
+Medicare’s Plan Finder tool allows people to find and compare plans in their area.
+Different insurers cover different drug options, so it may be useful for individuals to check that the plan covers the specific drug they need.

-Once an individual has chosen the best policy for their needs, they can contact the company administering the plan using the details provided by Medicare’s search results.
+Once an individual has chosen the best plan for their needs, they can contact the company administering it using the details provided by Medicare’s search results.

-It may be important to note that a person cannot have a Medicare Advantage plan with drug coverage and a PDP at the same time.
+It is important to note that a person cannot have a Medicare Advantage plan with drug coverage and a stand-alone PDP at the same time.

 A person will have several out-of-pocket costs for Medicare Part D.